tcaceresm/AmberMDHelper/README.md

   - AmberTools.
 Tested with version 24 and 25.

 ## setup_MD.sh
-setup_MD.sh script is used to:
+setup_MD.sh script is designed to:
+- Prepare all required input files for the generation of topology and molecular dynamics (MD) input files.
-- Create a reproducible folder structure based on receptor, ligands, cofactor and replicas.
+- Build a reproducible directory structure based on the receptor, ligands, cofactor, and number of replicas.
-- Configure all required input files.
-- Process receptor, ligands and cofactor files using tools from AmberTools.
-This include:
+- Process receptor, ligand, and cofactor files using, which includes:
-  - Parameterization, including partial charge calculations, of ligands/cofactor.
+  - Parameterization of ligands and cofactors, including partial charge calculation.
-  - Creation of dry and solvated topologies.
+  - Generation of both dry and solvated topology and coordinate files.
+Ligand and cofactor are optional.
 ### Requirements
-- A working directory containing:
+A working directory containing:
  - receptor folder: This folder must contain a single PDB file of the receptor.
  - ligands folder (optional: This folder must contain ligands files in mol2 format.
 Ligand must be already protonated.
  - cofactor folder (optional): This folder should contain a single cofactor file in mol2 format.
 Cofactor must be already protonated.
 ### Usage
 Use ```-h```, ```--help``` options to show script help.
 ```bash